 Discovery: While some datasets may be findable via Google, it is best to search disciplinary and generalist data repositories.
-Search journals for references to datasets, search the library databases using our RDS Guide to Finding Datasets, or ask a librarian to search for relevant datasets.
+Search journals for references to datasets, search the library databases using our RDS Guide to Finding Datasets, or ask a subject librarian to help you search for relevant datasets.

-- Licensing: Some dataset owners impose stringent reuse requirements.
+Licensing: Some datasets and resources may come with reuse requirements.
 Read any data license carefully to be sure you will be allowed the use you want.
 For more information on data licenses see Cornell’s Introduction to intellectual property rights in data management.

 Finding data for reuse